Professor Michael Waring (1939-2019)

 Outside of work, Michael was passionate about music and sport.
 In 1990 he established the annual Waring Award for "the undergraduate who contributes most outstandingly to the sporting life of the College" and he was a Trustee and great supporter of Jesus College Boat Club.
 Michael was a keen pilot, and members of the College who were persuaded to step into his small plane retain vivid memories of the experience.

 A full obituary will be published in the College’s Annual Report.
 A funeral service took place in Little St Mary’s Church, Cambridge, on Tuesday 3 December.

-There will be a memorial service on Saturday 2 May 2020 in Jesus College Chapel at 3pm, followed by a reception in Hall.
+There will be a memorial service on Saturday 6 November 2021 in Jesus College Chapel, followed by a reception in Hall.